ToucanSoftware/spa-reloader/README.md

 ## Change detection

-Every time a change in a deploy that controller is listening to is detected, a message like this one is dispatch to the clients connected to the web socket.
+Every time a change is detected in the deployments that the controller is listening to, a message is dispatch to the clients connected to the web socket.

+Here is an example of a message for the Deployment `spa` in Namespace `toucan`.

 ```json
 {